oreo329/lokilike/content/about/_index.md

 #### Education
-* Haptics and Virtual Reality Lab (Director: Seungmoon Choi), Pohang University of Science and Techonlogy. **2016.8 - present**
+* Haptics and Virtual Reality Lab (Director: Seungmoon Choi), Pohang University of Science and Techonlogy. **2016.8 - 2020.2**
-* Creative IT Engineering (Candidate of PhD.), Pohang University of Science and Techonlogy. **2012.3 - present**
+* Creative IT Engineering (Candidate of PhD.), Pohang University of Science and Techonlogy. **2012.3 - 2020.2**
 * Electrical Engineering (BS., Summa Cum Laude), Pohang University of Science and Techonlogy. **2008.3 - 2012.2**

 ![This is me][1]